 - Restraining transepidermal water loss

 A 2019 study published in Advances in Dermatology and Allergology found that retinoids are among the most effective substances to slow the skin aging process.
-They are also loved for use in the care of acne, psoriasis, melasma, and several other skin conditions.
-Additionally, retinoids help to reduce the appearance of lines and wrinkles, sun damage, hyperpigmentation, along with improving skin firmness, texture and thickness.
+They are also loved for use in the care of congestion, flakiness and several other skin conditions.
+Additionally, retinoids help to reduce the appearance of lines and wrinkles, sun damage, discoloration, along with improving skins' suppleness, texture and thickness.